-Australia concerned over ‘grossly disturbing’ strip searches of female passengers at Qatar airport
+Australia concerned about ‘grossly disturbing’ strip searches of female passengers at Qatar airport

 Speaking to the Australian Broadcasting Corp., two of the Australian women said the procedure was involuntary and the reasons for it were not made clear.

-One of the women said a staffer told her that she “needed to examine my vagina,” according to the ABC.
+One of the women said a staff member told her that she “needed to examine my vagina,” according to the ABC.

-The incident has been referred to the Australian Federal Police and the ABC reported that at least one of the women is weighing legal action, even though Australia has only limited options to launch an investigation.
+The incident has been referred to the Australian Federal Police and the ABC reported that at least one of the women is considering legal action, even though Australia has only limited options to investigate.

-It is unclear how many passengers were searched in total and if passengers from other flights were also affected.
+It is unclear how many passengers were searched and whether passengers from other flights were affected.

 The Oct.
 2 searches have sparked outrage in Australia, where Foreign Minister Marise Payne has called them a “grossly disturbing, offensive, concerning set of events.”